cmcndola/provisioner/README.md

 > [!NOTE]
 > You might be prompted to reboot after initial login.

-## Docker CE Pre-installed

-This configuration uses Hetzner's [Docker CE](https://docs.hetzner.com/cloud/apps/list/docker-ce/) app image which comes with:
-- Ubuntu 24.04 as the base OS
-- Docker pre-installed and configured
-- Docker Compose plugin pre-installed

-You can start using Docker commands immediately after server provisioning.

 ## Server Protection

 This configuration offers three levels of protection for your server: